People

 If you are struggling with how to manage annual leave in your workplace, there are some steps you can take to make this process more effective, but first, what do you need to know about the requirements?

-Managing annual leave: What are annual leave requirements?
+What are annual leave requirements?

 Employees should receive their full entitlement to annual leave from the start of their employment.
-However, employers can choose to give staff accrued leave instead – which means you would allow them to take time off gradually over the course of the year.
+However, employers can choose to give staff accrued leave instead, which means you would allow them to take time off gradually over the course of the year.

 There is no maximum legal number of days that an employee can be given, and this is entirely up to the employer, but it is important to be fair.
 You don't want team members to feel like they can't take any time off or that they must hoard their days in case they need them later in the year.
-When you look at how to manage annual leave, you first have to have a good understanding of your current offering, and how that is performing for you.
+When you look at how to manage annual leave, you first have to have a good understanding of your current offering, and how that is performing for you and your employees.

-How to manage staff holidays
+How to manage staff annual leave

+Managing staff annual leave can be challenging, but it is important to do so effectively.
 There are a few options when it comes to recording staff leave.

 1. Using a leave plan to manage annual leave requests

-What is a leave plan?
 A leave plan is a document that sets out an employee's entitlement to annual leave, sick leave, and other types of leave.

 • The leave plan should be signed by both the employer and the employee and kept on file in case there are any disputes about entitlements.